Home | Prices | Contact Us | Courses: Power BI - Excel - Python - SQL - Generative AI - Visualising Data - Analysing Data

 - DAX: the calculation and modelling language of Power BI

-Power BI Desktop has about 5 views.
+Power BI Desktop has several views and editors.
 You will get to know these well.
 These are:

-- report view: a canvas to chose, configure and format visuals to build the report design
+- report view: a canvas to choose, configure and format visuals to build the report design

 - table view: a convenient wat of see the data of all tables imported into Power BI